 - Steps are being taken to make this mixed breed official!

-- Similar to their Poodle ancestors, Labradoodles can be bred in standard, medium and miniature sizes.
+- Similar to their toy poodle ancestors, Labradoodles can be bred in standard, medium, and miniature schnauzer sizes Irish water spaniels.

 18. Border Terrier

-The Border Terrier was bred for hunting foxes and rodents, but this intelligent and hardy breed also makes a lively companion or family pet.
-Their wiry coat is hypoallergenic, sheds little, and requires an easy weekly brushing.
+The Border Terrier was bred for hunting trips foxes and rodents, but this intelligent and hardy breed also makes a lively companion or family pet adoption.
+Their wiry coat is hypoallergenic dogs breed, sheds little, and requires an easy weekly brushing.

 Fun Facts About Border Terriers